murihpusparum/PenalizedJQM/README.md

 ## Case Study: IAM Frontier Data

 - To produce the case study results and figures, VITO IAM Frontier data is needed.
-The data is not provided in this repository because of confidentiality reason, please ask the authors for further information.
+The data is not provided in this repository because of confidentiality reason, please contact the authors for further information.
 - Run `IAM.IRI.plots.R` to produce the IRI plots in Figure 2 and 4. `IAM.IRI.plots.R` and `JQM_Function.R` must be in a same local directory.
 - Run `IAM.allpar.estimates.R` to produce Table 1 and Table S4. `IAM.allpar.estimates.R` and `JQM_Function.R` must be in a same local directory.
 - Run `IAM.circos.plot.R` to produce the circos plot in Figure 3.